ballerina-attic/module-scim2/scim2/tests/README.md

-# Ballerina SCIM Endpoint - Tests
+# Ballerina SCIM Connector - Tests

 *The system for Cross-domain Identity Management (SCIM) specification is designed to make managing user identities in cloud-based applications